2015 Best Mystery by the Texas Association of Authors

 ** Semi-Finalist in the East Texas Writer’s Guild First Chapter Contest **

 I’m so excited that Doubletake, the first mystery I wrote a number of years ago with a collaborator, Margaret Sutton, has found new life.
-The updated version of Doubletake is available as an e-book and a paperback.
+The revised and updated version of Doubletake is available as an e-book and a paperback.
 The book had a very short life some years ago with a small publisher who let it languish, and I am happy to have it available again, with this terrific new cover by Dany Russell.
 When first written, we used a pen name, Sutton Miller, and reviewers thought the book was written by a man.
 I guess we got the hard edges right.
 Buy for Kindle and Paperback at Amazon.
+Paperbacks also available at the independent bookstore B4R (Books For Readers)

 Also available for Kobo, iBooks, Scibd, Nook, Page Foundry, and Tolino via Draft2Digital